-We use Google Custom Search to provide our Advanced search facility because it indexes parts of the site that the basic search bar does not reach, such as pdf attachments and scanned images of text.
+We use Google Custom Search to provide our Advanced search facility because it indexes parts of the site that the basic WordPress search does not reach, such as pdf attachments and scanned images of text.
 Like the standard Google search engine, it will attempt to record your searches and track the websites you visit as a result.

 Cookies are small text files that are placed on your computer or mobile phone when you browse websites.
 For ordinary users, the only cookie we employ is set when you Enable bookmarks for Rev Edward Stevens diary.
 We also set necessary cookies for logged-in users, which only applies to those few people who help keep the site up to date.

 Anonymous visitor statistics